Martha Hughes Cannon: Plural marriage and exile

-While working at the Deseret Hospital, Martha met a Mormon polygamist, Angus Munn Cannon, who was the superintendent of the new hospital and a local official of the LDS Church.
-Mormon polygamy was a hot topic in Utah Territory.
-To the Mormons polygamy was sacred but to the rest of the United States it was offensive.
-In 1882 the Edmunds Act was passed by Congress making polygamy a felony punishable by a $500 fine and five years in prison.
-When Martha married in the Mormon temple to Angus on October 6, 1884, becoming the fourth of his six plural wives, the marriage was kept secret as it was a religious ceremony rather than a legally binding contract.
+While working at the Deseret Hospital, Martha met a polygamist, Angus Munn Cannon, who was the superintendent of the new hospital and a local LDS Church official.
+Polygamy was a hot topic in Utah Territory.
+To LDS Church members, polygamy was sacred but to the rest of the United States it was offensive.
+In 1882, the Edmunds Act was passed by Congress making polygamy a felony punishable by a $500 fine and five years in prison.
+When Martha married Angus in the temple on October 6, 1884, becoming the fourth of his six plural wives, the marriage was kept secret as it was a religious ceremony rather than a legally binding contract.
 Martha Cannon's mother knew nothing of the ceremony.
 Still, rumors of her marriage to Angus brought pressure to the Deseret Hospital.
-Martha Hughes Cannon was called to testify before the court, but Cannon eluded federal officers.
+Cannon was called to testify before the court, but she eluded federal officers.
 Angus was also called to testify and after a court hearing, was sent to jail.
 Cannon joined the Mormon "underground" seeking to avoid providing federal marshals with proof of her plural marriage to Angus.
 She also feared being forced to provide testimony against others, based on information gathered through her obstetrical practice.

 Cannon found that she was pregnant after Angus was sent to jail.
 She had her first child, Elizabeth Rachel, while in hiding and with Angus still in captivity.
-Evading warrants in 1886, she decided to visit her mother's relatives in Europe and chose to exile herself from Utah territory.
+Evading warrants in 1886, she decided to visit her mother's relatives in Europe and chose to exile herself from the Utah territory.
 Only a few days before her departure, Angus married his fifth wife, Maria Bennion, who was six months younger than Martha.
-Cannon and her baby, Elizabeth, traveled to New York and then to Europe.
-Cannon first stayed with her uncle in Birmingham.
-However, Elizabeth grew sick and Cannon, fearing for her daughter's life, moved to Wolverton near Stratford-upon-Avon to stay with other relatives.
+Cannon and her baby traveled to New York and then to Europe.
+She first stayed with her uncle in Birmingham.
+However, Elizabeth grew sick and Cannon, fearing for her daughter's life, moved to the parish of Wolverton near Stratford-upon-Avon to stay with relatives.
 During Cannon's self-exile, her letters to Angus show increasing jealousy and resentment of his new wife.
 Cannon wrote to Angus about Elizabeth's improving health also adding, "perhaps at this very moment you are basking in the smiles of your young Maria."
-In 1887 Angus married Johanna Danielson, while Cannon was exiled in Europe, unable to return to Utah for fear of having to testify.
-Later that year Angus's son, Lewis, traveled to England while waiting for a passport for Switzerland to proselytize.
+In 1887, Angus married Johanna Danielson, while Cannon was exiled in Europe, unable to return to Utah for fear of having to testify.
+Later that year Lewis, a son of Angus, traveled to England while waiting for a passport for Switzerland to proselytize.
 Cannon met him and together they toured Wales, Paris, and Switzerland.
-However, Cannon was increasingly homesick, and in December 1887 left Liverpool on the SS Arizona bound for New York.
+However, Cannon was increasingly homesick and depressed, and in December 1887 she left Liverpool on the SS Arizona bound for New York.
 To her surprise, Angus met Cannon and Elizabeth as they arrived.